newamericafoundation/digi_survey_assure/docs/index.md

 # Immutability

-Merkle trees are used to create an immutible "hash stamp" that can be used as a proof that data was not changed when it was added into Survey Assure.
-The "pure" representation of the data can always be found within the "Audit Layer" of the platform (click the "Audit" link on any graph); this means that even if a question is "hidden" from the interface, the data itself was still used to build the merkle tree and can be auditted at any time.
+Merkle trees are used to create an immutable "hash stamp" that can be used as a proof that data was not changed when it was added into Survey Assure.
+The "pure" representation of the data can always be found within the "Audit Layer" of the platform (click the "Audit" link on any graph); this means that even if a question is "hidden" from the interface, the data itself was still used to build the merkle tree and can be audited at any time.

 ## Merkle Tree Recipe